georgemjohnson11/IdentityServer4/README.md

 # Auth
-Authentication service for the PlayBall application.
+Authentication service for the Stocks application.